Wenjing-Tang/Python-DS-Projects/README.md

 This repository contains three projects that I did using Python and a comprehensive python data science toolbox.

-The data source came from DataCamp.
+The data sources came from DataCamp.